datjandra/Clairvaux/README.md

 The current system will then learn sequence of events per country.
 Other context fields may be used to such as learning events per actor, for example.
 In that case, data file should be re-sorted by the context field (actor, city, etc.), then by ascending date.
+Java code change is also required to call network reset when the context field changes value.
 These are the current inputs to the HTM engine:

 1. GWNO - country code, not encoded and used to reset event sequences
 2. Event Date - day of the event encoded as date
 3. Event type - type of conflict event, encoded as category
 4. Interaction - code to indicate interaction between actors involved in the event, encoded as category

 ## Technical Description